filetrust/program-icap/README.md

 [filetrust/rebuild-k8s](https://github.com/filetrust/rebuild-k8s) This provides the deployment scripts for the ICAP services being deployed to a Kubernetes Cluster.

-[filetrust/icap-argo](https://github.com/filetrust/icap-argo) This provides the Orchestration that co-ordinates the processing of content received by the ICAP on a Kubernetes environment.
+[filetrust/icap-adaptation-service](https://github.com/filetrust/icap-adaptation-service) This provides the Orchestration that co-ordinates the processing of content received by the ICAP on a Kubernetes environment.

 [filetrust/icap-management-ui](https://github.com/filetrust/icap-management-ui) This provides the service for a management UI used to configure the Adaptation policy and display metrics from the ICAP service, as well as a log/history of transactions.

+[filetrust/icap-request-processing](https://github.com/filetrust/icap-request-processing) This provides the rebuild functionality for the ICAP offering.

 [filetrust/transaction-event-api](https://github.com/filetrust/transaction-event-api) This is the API that handles transaction searches on the event store.
 The swagger deployment can be found [here](https://filetrust.github.io/transaction-event-api/#/)